White House and Congress clash over liability protections for businesses as firms cautiously weigh virus reopening plans

 But for McConnell, one of the biggest concerns appears to be the threat of lawsuits against businesses.
 He has described the potential for a “second pandemic” of litigation, and he and House Minority Leader Kevin McCarthy (R-Calif.) say discussion of liability protections will be “absolutely essential.”
 Democratic leaders, however, have not expressed any interest in advancing such protections at a time when workers are risking their health by laboring at manufacturing jobs, grocery stores, hospitals and other businesses that have stayed open throughout the crisis.

-“Providing some kind of blanket immunity shield is an idea that’s the result of the majority leader’s imaginary bogeyman of a flood of lawsuits, a parade of horribles that is a political ploy,” Sen. Richard Blumenthal (D-Conn.) said Friday.
+“Providing some kind of blanket immunity shield is an idea that’s the result of the majority leader’s imaginary boogeyman of a flood of lawsuits, a parade of horribles that is a political ploy,” Sen. Richard Blumenthal (D-Conn.) said Friday.
 He said the proposal would be “a non-starter.”

 Lawmakers in both parties, along with Trump administration officials, agree that Congress must attempt to produce additional measures to address the pandemic, as the economy still reels after more than 30 million Americans filed unemployment claims in six weeks.
 But reaching consensus between the Senate, controlled by Republicans, and House, controlled by Democrats, could prove much harder than previous efforts.

-In addition to the GOP demand for corporate liability protection, Democrats have demanded more assistance for cities and states, which is something that a number of Republicans have objected to.
+In addition to the GOP demand for corporate liability protection, Democrats have demanded more assistance for cities and states, which McConnell says he won’t agree to without liability protections included.

 For now, public posturing has taken the place of any serious bipartisan negotiations.

 It’s not yet clear what types of legal liability proposals Republicans and the Trump administration might coalesce around.
-Cornyn and other Republicans are looking for ways to shield businesses and health providers from coronavirus-related claims while making exceptions for gross negligence, and they’re also eyeing protections for makers of protective gear.
+Cornyn and other Republicans are looking for ways to shield businesses and health-care providers from coronavirus-related claims while making exceptions for gross negligence, and they’re also eyeing protections for makers of protective gear.
 In earlier coronavirus bills, Congress has already approved some protections for makers of protective masks and for volunteer health workers.
 Cornyn also suggested the possibility of establishing a federal fund that would pay out claims.

 “We’re pretty strongly exploring the breadth and depth of liability protection for businesses and the like as we go through reopening and sustaining opening through the pendency of coronavirus prior to the introduction of a vaccine," said a senior administration official, speaking on condition of anonymity to describe confidential deliberations.